 The fact you can’t choose a server location is very stingy, even for a free service.
 Customer support confessed that this is an attempt to push free users into upgrading to the premium plan “due to the challenge of maintaining servers for free”.

 Platforms & Devices

 X-VPN’s free service is mobile-only, with custom apps for iOS and Android.
+You can test out the other apps, including Windows and MacOS, but these are subject to a 500MB limit – and once it’s gone, it’s gone for good.
 If you’re considering spending a little money to cover all your devices, desktop and mobile alike, we would strongly recommend ExpressVPN.

 X-VPN does offer a free solution for protecting your PlayStation 4 by allowing your smartphone to share the VPN connection with the games console – a process which it clearly and concisely walks you through in-app.